Jennifer Satterfield, President

 Ian Gleadle, Secretary

 Ian Gleadle is a professional photographer residing part and fulltime on Camano Island since 1991.
 He graduated from the University of Washington in 1985 with a BS in Mathematics and Computer Science.
-Ian and his wife Linda have two college graduate children and a Cavalier King Charles Spaniel named Sophie.
+Ian and his wife Linda have two college graduate children, one grandchild, and a Cavalier King Charles Spaniel named Sophie.
 When he is not busy volunteering in the community he spends time gardening, and is an Island County Master Gardener.
 He strongly believes that all students should have an opportunity to go to college and discover who they are and what they can become!

 Ian's Why: "Serving on the SCAF Board of Trustees provides an opportunity to make a significant impact in the community, collaborate with dedicated individuals, and support initiatives that improve local education, advance impactful projects, and enhance overall well-being in Stanwood and Camano Island.
 It's a rewarding chance to be directly involved in shaping and advancing the Foundation's mission and contributing to a better future for all."